Moritz Pascal Reiter

 Mass measurements towards the proton drip line

-Mass measurements of these very neutron-deficient Tm and Lu isotopes allow a determination of the proton drip-line, where the one proton separation energy becomes negative and isotopes further away from stability only exist as resonances, making them particular short lived.
-Using fast mass spectrometry techniques, we plan to measure these short lived ( ~ few ms half-life) isotopes beyond or close to the proton drip line.
-Yield estimates and half-life considerations show, that measurements of very neutron-deficient lanthanides (even beyond the drip line) are reasonable.
+Mass measurements of these very neutron-deficient lanthanides allow a determination of the proton drip-line, where the one proton separation energy becomes negative and isotopes further away from stability only exist as resonances, making them particular short lived.
+Using fast mass spectrometry techniques at the FRS Ion Catcher, GSI, Germany, we plan to measure these short lived ( ~ few ms half-life) isotopes beyond or close to the proton drip line.
+Estimates and half-life considerations show, that measurements of very neutron-deficient lanthanides (even beyond the drip line) are reasonable.
 The results will allow a direct determination of the proton drip-line in this region.

 Mass measurements for nuclear astrophysics

 Since the discovery of the gravitational waves of a binary neutron star merger by the Ligo-Virgo Collaboration in 2017 in combination with the gamma-ray burst and subsequent kilonova emission, direct evidence has been established, that heavy isotopes are formed by the rapid neutron capture process (r-process) in such an event.
 This increased the need for accurate nuclear physics properties of isotopes involved in the r-process even further.
 Measurements of these isotopes are particular challenging, due to their short half-life and low production yields at current facilities.